The Burst Sonic is a clinically proven electric toothbrush that delivers ultimate value and convenience via the subscription service offered.

 Although 3 months is the default for replacement heads, you can adjust the subscription plan within your account to be 1, 2 or 3 monthly intervals.

 If you increase the frequency, you do of course increase the annual cost.

 At the time of review, the prices are as follows:

 - White handle – $100

 - White brush head – $10

 Therefore based on the current pricing, you pay the one off fee for the toothbrush (that does include 1 brush head), then you pay a further 3 times that same year for the replacement brush head to be dispatched to your door.

 You can amend and cancel the subscription at any time.
 You get an online account through which it can be managed.

 Assuming you picked a black or white brush handle, your year 1 costs would be $130 ($100 + $10 + $10 + $10).
 In year 2 the cost would reduce to just $40.

 If you buy through this link, we receive a small commission, which helps to fund the work we do on the site.
-You can use the voucher code SAVE10 to get 10% off your first order.
+You can use the voucher code DPAQCW to get up to $30 off.